spierala/blog-posts/mini-rx-comparison.md

 - 🚀 [MiniRx Basic Tutorial on StackBlitz](https://stackblitz.com/edit/mini-rx-store-basic-tutorial?file=index.ts):
   See how the Redux API and Feature Store API both add to the global state object

-## MiniRx FeatureStore vs. NgRx ComponentStore vs. Akita
+## MiniRx Feature Store vs. NgRx Component Store vs. Akita

 Let's shed some light on **MiniRx Feature Store** by sending it to the fighting ring together with two other popular state management libraries: **@ngrx/component-store** and **@datorama/akita**.

 ## The competitors

 #### NgRx Component Store (13.0.1)
-ComponentStore is a library that helps to manage local/component state.
+Component Store is a library that helps to manage local/component state.
 It can be used as an alternative to the "Service with a Subject" approach.
 It is build on top of RxJS/ReplaySubject (see [here](https://github.com/ngrx/platform/blob/13.0.1/modules/component-store/src/component-store.ts#L52)).
 Services which extend `ComponentStore` expose state as RxJS Observables (using the `select` method).
 With the methods `setState` and `patchState` the state can be updated.

 Docs: https://ngrx.io/guide/component-store